-A recent article on darkreading.com showed results of a survey called SailPoint Market Pulse Survey, conducted online by Harris Interactive.
+A recent article on darkreading.com showed results of a survey on consumer loyalty and data breaches called SailPoint Market Pulse Survey, conducted online by Harris Interactive.

-The survey was conducted to groups of consumers in order to gauge consumer confidence that organizations are protecting their data.
+The survey was conducted to groups of consumers in order to gauge consumer confidence that organizations are protecting their data against breaches.
 The online survey was conducted among 2,241 adults in Great Britain, 1,023 adults in Australia, and 2,309 U.S. adults.

-Not surprisingly, with the breaches of financial institutions, retailers, and healthcare organizations that have been occurring, affecting large numbers of consumers, consumers are becoming cynical about how these organizations are protecting their data.
+Not surprisingly, with the breaches of financial institutions, retailers, and healthcare organizations that have been occurring, affecting large numbers of consumers, consumers are becoming cynical about how these organizations are protecting their information against data breaches.

 Not only are they losing confidence, but it is making them more cautious about doing business with certain financial institutions and retailers.